CruzMRamirez/W4B/README.md

 If you are in the class you should also have access to our google docs.
 Here is a link to the resources we have shown or used in the class.
 [Google Doc: Our Resources](https://docs.google.com/document/d/1RI0uQnst4AINq3Y30jaHm3aQ3DXEroAGLOuFja1ugE4/edit?usp=sharing)

 ## Recent Updates to Repository
-Added Day 6.
-Updated Day 1 and Day 2 folder.
-Gave a detailed description on how to do Day 5.
+Added Day 7-8 folder containing all info about creating ssh, command prompt commands, and github commands.

 ## Q&A
 ### Can I request additions to the repository?